 Serious incidents, such as a flood or fire at your workplace, can have major consequences.
-Putting right the damage or loss can be not just expensive, but disruptive and time-consuming.
+Putting right the damage or loss can be expensive, very disruptive and time-consuming.
 Business interruption insurance can help keep your business ticking along while you get back on your feet

 Unfortunately, while your premises insurance may cover the costs of repairs and replacements, it doesn't normally cover the income you lose while you're getting back to normal.